Name Park It!

 The strategies here are pretty obvious -- dashes, plurals, etc. It was already too late for the owner of anguilla-beaches.com (with dash) to reserve anguillabeaches.com (no dash).

 However, registering anguilla-beach.com is an insurance move, protecting the "singular" version of anguilla-beaches.com.
-And you can employ this strategy while you're also reserving domains for future use, which is the reason for these pairs.
+And you can employ this strategy while you're also reserving domain names for future use, which is the reason for these pairs.

 Note: The reasoning behind the "insurance strategy" is fundamentally different from "future use."
-It is strictly defensive.
-There is no "future use" plan for one of the domains in each of the above pairs, nor for anguilla-beach.com.
+It's strictly defensive.
+There's no "future use" plan for anguilla-beach.com.

 This is a great way to redirect affiliate-oriented traffic.
-Use your domains and subdomains to create "tight-purposed URLs" to redirect to "sloppy URL destinations."
+Use your domain names and subdomain names to create "tight-purposed URLs" to redirect to "sloppy URL destinations."

 Clean up what would otherwise be a very long and messy destination URL.
-For example, suppose you want to write a wonderful article in your e-zine about Search It!.
-The content has a special focus on the "Competition" category, and it highlights how useful the "Google Multiple Keyword SUPPLY" search is, delivering SUPPLY data for up to 1,000 keywords with a single query.
+For example, suppose you want to write an article in your newsletter about Search It!.
+The content has a special focus on the "Competition" category, and it highlights how useful the "Google Single Keyword SUPPLY" search is, delivering SUPPLY data for up to 1,000 keywords with a single query.
 But...

-Your 5 Pillar RR URL is "search42.html."
+Your SiteSell Affiliate Program RR URL is "search42.html."
 Yes, SiteSell has grown (just a bit!), so many common words have numbers after them.
 And even though...

 "searchit.sitesell.com/search42.html"

-... is better than those infinitely long Amazon and Commission Junction affiliate URLs, it would be more effective to have a cleaner domain.
+... is better than those infinitely long Amazon and Commission Junction affiliate URLs, it would be more effective to have a cleaner domain name.
 So...

-You register "search-methods.com," which opens up the possibility for great subdomains like "best.search-methods.com" and "smart.search-methods.com."
+You register "searchmethods.com," which opens up the possibility for great subdomain names like "best.searchmethods.com" and "smart.searchmethods.com."
 Each of these can be redirected to your SiteSell RR URL, or to those long and sloppy URLs of any other affiliate program.

 So now, at the end of your brilliant article on Search It!, you close with...